sonic-net/SONiC/doc/isis/frr-isis-sonic-config-support-hld.md

   and template based configuration methods
 - Verify configs can be deleted by config table name and individual fields
 - Verify configs persist in the FRR container post container reboot

+New tests will also be published into sonic-mgmt for ISIS

 ### Open/Action items